remko/xeps/whiteboarding.md

 ## NOTES

-- The XEP first gives an elaborate explanation of how the reasoning behind OT, how the algorithm works, then presents a/the algorithm, and then talks about the protocol.
+- The XEP first gives an elaborate explanation of how the reasoning behind OT, how the control algorithm works, then presents a/the control algorithm, and then talks about the protocol.
-  In principle, the XEP could also start with the pure protocol, whiteboard operations, and transformation specification for the operations, and just specify that incoming operations need to be transformed by combining the xform function correctly, and leave a concrete algorithm out of the discussion.
+  In principle, the XEP could also start with the pure protocol, whiteboard operations, and transformation specification for the operations, and just specify that incoming operations need to be transformed by combining the xform function correctly, and leave a concrete control algorithm out of the discussion.
-  An explanation of a/the algorithm for doing the transformations could come afterwards too.
+  An explanation of a/the control algorithm for doing the transformations could come afterwards too.

 - The XEP only talks about whiteboarding.
 The Operational Transformation approach can be used for any 'shared editing' application, though (for example, shared text editing).
-I have tried to keep the generic OT and the whiteboard-specific part separated in the discussion and the protocol, so this could be split up into several XEPS (e.g. a general 'Shared Editing' XEP, a 'Shared Whiteboard Editing' XEP, and a 'Shared Text Editing XEP).
+I have tried to keep the generic OT and the whiteboard-specific part separated in the discussion and the protocol, so this could be split up into several XEPs (e.g. a general 'Shared Editing' XEP, a 'Shared Whiteboard Editing' XEP, and a 'Shared Text Editing' XEP).
   If we decide there is no interest in keeping this open, some protocol elements can probably be simplified and collapsed together into the 'urn:xmpp:wb' namespace.